Minnesota Airbnb Laws & STR Regulations

 Updated Airbnb Laws

-As of May 2021, all hosts were required to list their current registration ID numbers on platforms or risk being removed and as of March 1 , 2022, all property owners were required to transition to a short-term rental license.
-A management plan.
+As of May 2021, all hosts were required to list their current registration ID numbers on platforms or risk being removed and as of March 1 , 2022, all property owners were required to secure a short-term rental license.

 Rochester, Minnesota